EJDARE/Milestone2_Group15/Milestone_2/Executive_Summary.md

 5. View the search results: The system will display a list of results matching your search query, including food items, related nutritional information, or available products.
 You can then browse, select, or refine your search based on the results shown.

+**Additional Features**
+1. Auto-correction: If a food name is misspelled, the system may suggest the correct spelling or the closest match.
+2. Filter options: After viewing search results, users may have the option to apply filters such as categories (e.g., snacks, desserts), dietary preferences (e.g., gluten-free, vegan), or specific brands.
+3. History: Some versions of the system may save your recent searches for easy reference.

 ### Screenshots
 Include screenshots for each step demonstrating the use of this feature.
 ![Food Name 1.png](Food%20Name%201.png)